rorymcginnis1/rorymcginnis1/README.md

 •	[Randomized compliment](https://github.com/rorymcginnis1/Hourly-Random-Compliment): [Web app](https://rorymcginnis1.github.io/Hourly-Random-Compliment/) that randomizes a compliment for you on the hour every day

-• [Sentiment Analysis](https://github.com/rorymcginnis1/Sentiment-Analysis): Sentiment analysis on tweets using an MLP to determine if the tweets are positive, negative, irrelivent or neautral with respectable accuracies
+• [Sentiment Analysis](https://github.com/rorymcginnis1/Sentiment-Analysis): Sentiment analysis on tweets using an MLP to determine if the tweets are positive, negative, irrelevent or neutral with respectable accuracies

 • [To Do List](https://github.com/rorymcginnis1/todoList.git): A To Do list web application that uses Spring boot RESTful APIs and Java.
 Allows user to add delete or cross off tasks from a to do list.